natario1/CameraView/README.md

   <img src="art/screen2.png" width="250" vspace="20" hspace="5">
 </p>

-*This is a fork of [Dylan McIntyre's CameraKit-Android library](https://github.com/gogopop/CameraKit-Android), originally a fork of [Google's CameraView library](https://github.com/google/cameraview).
+*This is a fork of [CameraKit-Android library](https://github.com/gogopop/CameraKit-Android), originally a fork of [Google's CameraView library](https://github.com/google/cameraview).
 The library at this point has been completely rewritten and refactored.
 See [below](#roadmap) for a list of what was done.
 This works better than any other library I have tried, and I would be grateful for any issue, suggestion or contribution.*

 ## Table of Contents